What Exactly is a Bone Bruise?

 Lateral Femoral Condyle Bone Bruise of the Knee

-Bone bruise of the lateral knee typically may occur from being struck in the leg with an opponents helmet or from a hyperextension injury.
+Bone bruise of the lateral knee typically may occur from being struck in the leg with an opponents helmet.

 So What Do We Do About a Bone Bruise?